 Linear versus open-world games

-I don’t want to search for 4 to 5 hours for a key only to open a castle door.
+I don’t want to spend hours searching for a key just to unlock a castle door.
 I could’ve spent that time with my family, working, or exercising.

-So, give me a great 2D game, and I’ll be grinning from ear to ear.
-No wasted time with exploration.
-Just pure action from the time I pick up the controller.
+So, hand me an awesome 2D game, and I’ll be grinning from ear to ear.
+No wasted time exploring – just non-stop action from the moment I pick up the controller.

 Grinding in games to level up